Dr. med. Dr. med. dent. Manfred Nilius MSc.

 • Multidisciplinary oral rehabilitation of an adolescent suffering from juvenile Gorlin-Goltz syndrome - A case report

-Manfred Nilius, Jürgen Kohlhase, Johann Lorenzen, Günter Lauer, and Matthias C. Schulz
+Manfred Nilius, Jürgen Kohlhase, Johann Lorenzen, Günter Lauer, Matthias C. Schulz